 Christine JardineLiberal Democrat

-This bill would require specified organisations and public bodies to tell children and young people who have been bereaved about local, national and online support services.
-The aim is to ensure young people know how to access help after a bereavement.
-It would apply to organisations that work with children and young people to provide information and guidance about available support.
+This bill would require certain organisations and public bodies to inform children and young people who have experienced bereavement about the available local, national and online support services.
+It aims to ensure bereaved young people know where to get help, including through digital resources.

 Generated 21 February 2026